dart-archive/www.dartlang.org/src/site/_includes/library-tour/isolates.markdown

 #### Sending any type of object

-In special circumstances (such as when using spawnFunction() inside the Dart VM), it is possible to send any type of object instance to an isolate.
+In special circumstances
+(such as when using spawnFunction() inside the Dart VM), it is possible to send any type of object to an isolate.
 The object message is copied when sent.

-Support for sending arbitrary object instances to an isolate is not yet available when compiling to JavaScript.
+Support for sending arbitrary objects to an isolate is not yet available when compiling to JavaScript.

 #### Receiving messages